 Escalate where necessary

 Finally, it’s likely that at some point you are going to end up in “trouble” as a result of your interactions with this person, especially if they are political.
 It’s likely you end up accountable for something that you didn’t agree to.
 I think at some point we have all been thrown under the bus with no idea what we were meant to have done.
 You have two ways you can respond to this.
-You can either ignore it, but it likely doesn’t resolve anything.
+You can either ignore it, but it likely won’t resolve anything.
 The better option is to escalate the issues up the chain of command.
-However, you need to remand to stay calm, unemotional and factual when doing this.
+However, you need to remember to stay calm, unemotional and factual when doing this.
 If the employee is truly difficult and in the wrong, they always get found out in the end.